Belgium: Four dead as car hits carnival crowd | DW | 20.03.2022

 A child is among those who have died, and 12 people were seriously injured, according to Jacques Gobert, mayor of the neighboring town La Louviere.
 Twenty others sustained light injuries.

 "A car drove from the back at high speed.
-And we have a few dozen injured and unfortunately several people who are killed,'' Gobert told local RTBF radio.
+And we have a few dozen injured and unfortunately several people who are killed," Mayor Gobert told local RTBF radio.

 "The driver was intercepted as he tried to get away," the mayor added.